Periods and Superstring Amplitudes: Open and closed superstring amplitudes

 \section{Open and closed superstring amplitudes}

-The world--sheet describing the tree--level scattering of $N$ open strings is depicted in Fig. \ref{S6en}.
-Asymptotic scattering of strings yields the string $S$--matrix defined by the emission and absorption of strings at space--time infinity, i.e. the open strings are incoming and outgoing at infinity.
+The world--sheet describing the tree--level scattering of $N$ open strings is depicted in Fig.~\ref{S6en}.

+Asymptotic scattering of strings yields the string $S$--matrix defined by the emission and absorption of strings at space--time infinity, i.e.~the open strings are incoming and outgoing at infinity.
 In this case the world--sheet can conformally be mapped to the half--sphere with the emission and absorption of strings taking place at the boundary through some vertex operators.
 Source boundaries representing the emission and absorption of strings at infinity become points accounting for the vertex operator insertions along the boundary of the half--sphere (disk).
 After projection onto the upper half plane $\IC^+$ the strings are created at the $N$ positions $z_i,\ i=1,\ldots,N$ along the (compactified) real axis $\IR\IP^1$.
 By this there appears a natural ordering $\Pi\in S_N$ of open string vertex operator insertions $z_i$ along the boundary of the disk given by $z_{\Pi(1)}<\ldots<z_{\Pi(N)}$.
 To conclude, the topology of the string world--sheet describing tree--level scattering of open strings is a disk or upper half plane $\IC^+$.
 On the other hand, the tree--level scattering of closed strings is characterized by a complex sphere ${\bf P}^1$ with vertex operator insertions on it.

 At the $N$ positions $z_i$ massless strings carrying the external four--momenta $k_i,\ i=1,\ldots,N$ and other quantum numbers are created, subject to momentum conservation $k_1+\ldots+k_N=0$.
 Due to conformal invariance one has to integrate over all vertex operator positions $z_i$ in any amplitude computation.
 Therefore, for a given ordering $\Pi$ open string amplitudes $\Ac^{o}(\Pi)$ are expressed by integrals along the boundary of the world--sheet disk (real projective line) as iterated (real) integrals on $\IR\IP^1$ giving rise to multi--dimensional integrals on the space $\Mo(\IR)$ defined in \req{StringDisk}.
 The $N$ external four--momenta $k_i$ constitute the kinematic invariants of the scattering process: \be s_{ij}=(k_i+k_j)^2=2 k_ik_j\ . \ee Out of \req{Mandel} there are $\h N(N-3)$ independent kinematic invariants involving $N$ external momenta $k_i,\ i=1,\ldots,N$.
 Any amplitude analytically depends on those independent kinematic invariants $s_{ij}$.